Eurasian Steppe: Relations with neighbors

-South of the Kazakh steppe the nomads blended with the sedentary population, partly because the Middle East has significant areas of steppe (taken by force in past invasions) and pastoralism.
-There was a sharp cultural divide between Mongolia and China and almost constant warfare from the dawn of history until the Qing conquest of Dzungaria in 1757.
-The nomads collected large amounts of tribute from the Chinese and several Chinese dynasties were of steppe origin.
-Perhaps because of the mixture of agriculture and pastoralism in Manchuria its inhabitants, the Manchu knew how to deal with both nomads and the settled populations and therefore were able to conquer much of northern China when both Chinese and Mongols were weak.
+South of the Kazakh Steppe the Turks blended with the pre-existing Iranian population living in oases during the 6th to 11th centuries during the Turkic migrations, establishing a blend of Persian and Turkic cultural traditions in Central Asia.
+There was a sharp cultural divide between Mongolia and China and almost constant conflict between the two entities throughout history.
+The nomads collected tribute from the Chinese occasionally and founded dynasties in China.
+At times, the relationship would be reversed with Chinese dynasties subjugating the nomads.
+The mixture of agriculture and pastoralism among the Manchu contributed to their successful administration of both nomads (Mongols) and the settled populations (Han Chinese).

 Legacy of the Eurasian steppe's nomads

 The steppe culture of Russia was shaped in Russia through cross-cultural contact mostly by Slavic, Tatar-Turkic, Mongolian and Iranian people.
 Rus' rulers would ally themselves by marriage with fellow-steppe peoples.

 In addition to ethnicity, also instruments such as the domra, traditional costumes such as the kaftan.
 Russian Cossack and tea culture were strongly influenced by the culture of Asian nomadic peoples.
 The Eurasian steppes play a major role in Eastern Europe history and the steppes are a subject of many Slavic as well as Russian folk-songs.